treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

 - **I still want to use QWERTY on a regular keyboard**

   If you continue using it regularly you'll be fine.
-  I can still type faster with QWERTY on my laptop than with my own layout on my ergonomical keyboard.
+  After 2 years I can still type faster with QWERTY on my laptop than with my own layout on my ergonomical keyboard, and I can use both an English and Swedish layout (symbols move around and `åäö` are added).

 - **How long does it take to learn a new layout?**